Session Expired

 What This Means

-Illinois HB4347 seeks to amend existing laws by prohibiting public and private entities from mandating blockchain-based identification or biometric information as a condition for receiving goods or services.
+Illinois HB4347 seeks to amend existing laws by prohibiting both public and private entities from mandating blockchain-based identification and biometric data as conditions for receiving goods or services.
 This legislation aims to enhance consumer privacy and protect individuals from potential misuse of their personal data.
-Businesses should align their practices with the bill, although no specific compliance deadline is provided.
+Businesses should be aware of these prohibitions to ensure compliance, although the bill does not specify penalties for non-compliance.

 Key Provisions